BrownKTGIX/UW_COE_ELEMENT/Intake_form.md

 Workflows: https://help.element451.com/en/collections/124560-workflows-rules

+### Goals:
+1. Build a Form and the associated Data Fields
+2. Make a Segment
+3. Send an automated email once the form is submitted

 ## What do I use an intake form for?

 Intake forms are a great way to capture engagement and quickly and professionally communicate with them.